-SANJAY NAKRA Biographical Infor Biographical Information and Principal Occupation Age: 52 Location: Toronto, Ontario, Canada Director Since: N/A Status: INDEPENDENT Biographical Information and Principal Occupation Sanjay Nakra is a senior corporate finance leader with over two decades of Invest Banking experience in Europe, US, and Canada.
-He has a proven track record as a tri advisor to business leaders and has worked closely with management teams in vai industry sectors, delivering timely strategic advice.
-He has held progressively senior to most recently, Mr. Nakra was the Managing Director and Co-Group Head, Divers Industries for TD Securities from 2010-2021.
-In this role, he led a team covering a vai of industry sectors, including industrials, auto, engineering & construction, richemicals, downstream energy and healthcare.
+SANJAY NAKRA Biographical Information and Principal Occupation Age: 52 Location: Toronto, Ontario, Canada Director Since: N/A Status: INDEPENDENT Sanjay Nakra is a senior corporate finance leader with over two decades of Investigation Banking experience in Europe, US, and Canada.
+He has a proven track record as a tadvisor to business leaders and has worked closely with management teams in vindustry sectors, delivering timely strategic advice.
+He has held progressively senior most recently, Mr. Nakra was the Managing Director and Co-Group Head, Dive Industries for TD Securities from 2010-2021.
+In this role, he led a team covering a vof industry sectors, including industrials, auto, engineering & construction, chemicals, downstream energy and healthcare.
 He also served as Managing Director Group Head, Technology and Infrastructure, Investment Banking at TD Securities 2006-2010.
-In this role, he led a team covering industry sectors including softwitechnology services, hardware, engineering and construction, and healthcare.
-Mr. Nakra serves on the Board of Directors of Nuralogix Corporation and is a memb the Board of Directors and Chair of the Nominating and Governance Committe Soulpepper Theatre Company.
-Mr. Nakra holds a Chartered Accountant (CA) designation from the Institute of Char Accountants of Ontario, Master of Business Administration (MBA) from Schulich Sc of Business, and a Bachelor of Arts from York University.
-Other Pu blic Board Memberships N/A Board / Committee Memberships Attendance at Regular Meetings in Fiscal 2022 Overall Attendance N/A N/A N/A Securities Beneficially Owned or Controlled (as at August 5, 2022)
+In this role, he led a team covering industry sectors including soft technology services, hardware, engineering and construction, and healthcare.
+Mr. Nakra serves on the Board of Directors of Nuralogix Corporation and is a ment the Board of Directors and Chair of the Nominating and Governance Commit Soulpepper Theatre Company.
+Mr. Nakra holds a Chartered Accountant (CA) designation from the Institute of Cha Accountants of Ontario, Master of Business Administration (MBA) from Schulich Sc rd as a trusted ms in various y senior roles, d, Diversified ering a variety uction, retail, g Director and ecurities from ling software, as a member of Committee of e of Chartered Other Pul s from York University. ner Public Board Memberships N/A Board / Committee Memberships N/A Attendance at Regular Meetings in Fiscal 2022 Overall Attendance N/A N/A Securities Beneficially Owned or Controlled (as at August 5, 2022) N/A

-N/A

 - (1) These amounts were determined by multiplying the number of securities by the closing price of the Shares on the TSX on August 4, 2022, being \$11.89 per share. - (2) Brian Pratt beneficially owns, controls or directs, directly or indirectly 350,000 Shares through the Pratt Grandchildren's Irrevocable Trust, U/A/D July 30, 2020 ("Pratt Grandchildren's Trust").
 Mr. Pratt is the trustee and has sole voting and dispositive power over the shares held by the Pratt Grandchildren's Trust.
-Mr. Pratt disclaims beneficial ownership of the shares held by Pratt Grandchildren's Trust except to the extent of his ultimate pecuniary interest therein. - (3) Includes 220,000 Shares issuable upon the exercise of warrants (of which 50,000 Warrants are held by the Pratt Grandchildren's Trust), which warrants became exercisable on November 18, 2021. - (4) Includes 36,794 Shares issuable upon the exercise of warrants, which warrants became exercisable on November 18, 2021. - (5) David D. Sgro beneficially owns, controls or directs, directly or indirectly 507,937 Shares through trusts established for Mr. Rosenfeld's children (the "Rosenfeld Children's Trusts").
+Mr. Pratt disclaims beneficial ownership of the shares held by Pratt Grandchildren's Trust except to the extent of his ultimate pecuniary interest therein. - (3) Includes 220,000 Shares issuable upon the exercise of warrants (of which 50,000 Warrants are held by the Pratt Grandchildren's Trust), which warrants became exercisable on November 18, 2021. - (4) Includes 36,794 Shares issuable upon the exercise of warrants, which warrants became exercisable on November 18, 2021. - David D. Sgro beneficially owns, controls or directs, directly or indirectly 507,937 Shares through trusts established for Mr. Rosenfeld's children (the "Rosenfeld Children's Trusts").
 Mr. Sgro is the trustee of the Rosenfeld Children's Trusts and has sole voting and dispositive power over the shares held by the Rosenfeld Children's Trusts.
 Mr. Sgro disclaims beneficial ownership of such shares except to the extent of his ultimate pecuniary interest therein. - (6) Includes 5,460 Shares issuable upon the exercise of warrants, which warrants became exercisable on November 18, 2021.